ScilifelabDataCentre/swedgene/README.md

-- **Datasets for display in the portal**: Consult our [requirements](https://genomes.scilifelab.se/contribute) for including a genome dataset to the portal, and contact us if you have any questions.
-We also offer the possibility to submit a new species by Pull Request, as described in [this guide](species_submission/how_to_submit_through_pull_request.md).
+- **Datasets for display in the portal**: Consult our [requirements](https://genomes.scilifelab.se/contribute) for including a genome dataset to the portal, and [contact us](#contact-us) if you have any questions.
+Download the [species submission form](https://raw.githubusercontent.com/ScilifelabDataCentre/genome-portal/main/species_submission/submission_form_templates/01-species-submission_v1.3.docx) and the [data tracks form](https://raw.githubusercontent.com/ScilifelabDataCentre/genome-portal/main/species_submission/submission_form_templates/02-data-tracks_v1.3.xlsx), fill them in, then either submit a new species by Pull Request, as described in [this guide](species_submission/how_to_submit_through_pull_request.md), or email the completed forms to us and we'll set up the data for you.

 - **Source code and documentation**: We welcome contributions, small and large, to our codebase and documentation.
 They will be published after review and